billfitzgerald/infosec-primer/testing_scenarios.md

 #### E2.3.2.4 Check Whether the Application Uses Strict-Transport-Security Headers (Web Applications)

-Strict-transport-security headers (also called HSTS for HTTP strict transport security) tell the browser to always use https when communicating with a website or service.
+Strict-transport-security headers (also called HSTS for HTTP Strict Transport Security) tell the browser to always use https when communicating with a website or service.
 This serves as a secondary protection against an accidental http transaction due to a coding or configuration error in the application.

 The examples below show correct use of strict-transport-security headers as displayed in ZAP and Firebug.